hyungminkimdev/aiffel/README.md

 ### 14. Camera Sticker
 - **Objective**: Create an AI-based camera filter system.
 - **Techniques**: Used a CNN with MobileNetV2 for real-time image and video processing.

+### 15. Human Segmentation
+- **Objective**: Develop a deep learning model for human segmentation.
+- **Techniques**: Implemented U-Net, utilized data augmentation for improved performance, and applied transfer learning.

+### 16. Keras Tuner
+- **Objective**: Optimize hyperparameters for CNN models.
+- **Techniques**: Used Keras Tuner to explore optimal learning rates, number of filters, and dropout rates.

+### 19. Chatbot GPT
+- **Objective**: Develop a conversational AI model using GPT.
+- **Techniques**: Fine-tuned a GPT-2 model on a custom dataset, applied preprocessing techniques for better responses.
+- **Result**: Created an interactive chatbot capable of generating coherent and contextually relevant responses.